Blog

 32-bit integer overflow visualization

-The only real fix for Y2038 is upgrading to a 64-bit integer architecture.
-A 64-bit signed integer pushes the next overflow event out by about 292 billion years—safely making it a problem for another era.
+The fix is straightforward in principle: migrate to 64-bit integers.
+A 64-bit signed timestamp pushes the next overflow out by approximately 292 billion years — a problem for another era, literally.

 FAQ